Tuesday, July 31, 2018

 The Siege of Charleston: Capts.
 Johann Ewald, Johann Hinrichs, and Maj.
 Gen. Johann Christoph von Huyn

-Private Döhla crossed the Atlantic Ocean in 1777 as a private in the Ansbach-Bayreuth contingent of Hessian mercenaries.
-His American sojourn began in June 1777 in New York.
-Then, after several months on Staten Island and Manhatten, the Ansbach-Bayreuth regiments traveled to the thriving seaport of Newport, Rhode Island, where they spent more than a year before the British forces evacuated the area.
+Döhla crossed the Atlantic in 1777 as a private in the Ansbach-Bayreuth contingent of German auxiliary forces.
+His American service began in New York in June of that year, followed by extended periods stationed on Staten Island and Manhattan.
+His regiment was later transferred to Newport, Rhode Island, where they remained for more than a year before British forces evacuated the area.
+Afterward, the unit returned briefly to the New York–New Jersey theater before being deployed to Virginia to reinforce British operations in the southern campaign.

 A Brief Narrative of the Ravages of the British and Hessians at Princeton in 1776-1777